meta4/xml-funcwriter/XML-FuncWriter/XML-FuncWriter-design-notes.md

          } sort keys %{$_[0]};
      }

-* The XML_elem function
+### The `XML_elem` function

-This function is where the XML is generated.
-It is used for the rest of this discussion so it's worth spending a few moments studying what it does.
+This function generates XML.
+It is used throughout the rest of this document so it's worth spending a few moments studying what it does and referring back to it as you read further.
 It's not too complicated.

-The first argument is the name of the XML element.
-It is stored in the variable $tag.
+The first argument to `XML_elem` is the name of the XML element.
+It is stored in the variable `$tag`.

 The second argument is optional.
-If it is a hash reference then that reference gets stored in $atribs.
-Otherwise, $attribs is undefined.
+It's a hash reference.
+If the second argument is a hash reference then that reference gets stored in `$atribs`.
+Otherwise, `$attribs` is undefined.

-The remaning arguments are pulled out of @_ as they are processed.
+The remaining arguments are pulled out of `@_` as they are processed.

-The array @result is where the resulting XML fragments are stored.
+The array `@result` stores the resulting XML fragments.

-The first thing in the @results array is the opening XML tag.
-If there are attributes stringify_attribs converts them to XML attributes which are output as part of the opening tag.
+First put the opening XML tag into `@results`.
+Convert atributes, if there are any, to XML attributes using `stringify_attribs`, and insert them into the opening tag.

-If there are no other arguments the opening XML tag is turned into an empty element XML tag, returned, and the function exits.
+If there are no other arguments turn the opening XML tag into an empty element XML tag.
+Return it and exit.

-If there *are* remaining arguments they are processed one by one in the foreach loop.
-If an argument is a code ref (used to produce XML-sub-elements) then it is executed, and the results are stored in @results.
-If the argument is a string of plain text escape any illegal characters with escape_ents, and store the result in the @results array.
+If there *are* remaining arguments process them one by one in the foreach loop.

+If an argument is a code ref (used to produce XML-sub-elements)  execute it, and store the results in `@results`.
+If the argument is a string of plain text, escape any illegal characters with `escape_ents`, and store the result in the `@results` array.

-Finally append the closing XML tag to the @results array and return the results to the caller.
-XML_elem leaves it up to the caller to concatenate all the results together.
+Finally append the closing XML tag to the `@results` array and return the results to the caller.  `XML_elem` leaves it up to the caller to concatenate all the results together.

 Pretty simple stuff.